Term Of The Day – Stair Step Reserving

 - Not giving reinsurers timely notice

 Many Risk Management, insurance carrier, and TPA processing systems have a large amount of built-in redundancy to alert claim supervisors and managers to stair step reserving.
-When I perform loss run reviews, a reserve history charts will reveal this type of reserving in seconds.
+When I perform loss run reviews, a reserve history chart will reveal this type of reserving in seconds.

 ©J&L Risk Management Inc Copyright Notice